dchaploeb/dotfiles/README.md

 `chezmoi re-add`, which picks up the change, commits it, and pushes it to github.

-`chezmoi re-add` turns out to be the command that makes `chezmoi` really a time-saver for me.
+Editorial comment: `chezmoi re-add` turns out to be the command that makes `chezmoi` really a time-saver for me.
 When I read people complaining about `chezmoi` on the web, it's the process of editing files in the chezmoi directory rather than where they're being used that turns people off.
 For the most part, you don't have to do this.
 Edit files that have been added to chezmoi in-place, then run `chezmoi re-add`.

-The one significant exception to the edit-in-place workflow, at least for me, is powershell's profile.
-See [below](#dotfiles-profiles-and-preferences).
+For dotfiles, the exception to this is files generated by chezmoi templates.
+If you're using this feature, changing those files means editing the templates in the chezmoi directory.
+This is a tradeoff-- the template allows me to maintain one file which modifies itself based on environment, but in order to make  that work I have to edit the template rather than the real file.
+If a file needs this treatment, use `chezmoi add --template` to convert it to a template.

+And of course, chezmoi scripts and config files live in the chezmoi directory and get edited there.

 For easy access to scripts and templates, I have chezmoi create a symlink at `~/chezmoi` pointing to `~/.local/share/chezmoi`.
 This allows me to easily switch to the directory, or open it in vscode with `code chezmoi`

-If a file needs to be different on different machines, use `chezmoi add --template` to convert it to a template.
+After editing stuff in the chezmoi directory, I still just run `chezmoi re-add` and that triggers chezmoi to commit and push my changes.

 I don't currently use chezmoi's password manager integration, though it looks pretty neat.